jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

  ![Layers](out/diagrams/layers/Layers.svg)

-The layered design is based on the principles of Domain Driven Design by Eric Evans.
-It has been extended slightly.
+The layered design chosen to structure software.
 A higher layer can access an element in the lower layer, but not the reverse.
 There is no strict rule that only the immediate layer is accessible, so that the application layer might handle a reference to the infrastructure layer, or the application layer uses elements from the framework layer.

 #### 2.1.1.
 Root